Idiom of the day :- No Dice

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- My lips are sealed
+Idiom of the day :- Keep body and soul together

 Usage, examples and definition of the Idiom :-